Ep 29: Anonymous Q&A with Autumn

 Ep 5 - Anonymous Questions Answered

 We have had some great questions submitted.
 I again want to commend those who had the courage to reach out and be vulnerable.
 Truly a great example of being Unashamed and Unafraid!
 We had a great group to answer these questions.
-I was joined by Sherie Christensen, MFT along with James and Kristy who shared their recovery story with us last year and my wife Kayla (super excited!
-It was her first time on!).
+I was joined by Sherie Christensen, MFT along with James and Kristy who shared their recovery story with us last year.
 Questions in this episode deal with how to do disclosure, support a struggling spouse, and how to get long distance resources.

 “There is no chasm dark or cave so scary that Christ cannot reach in and pull you out.
 There is always hope… It truly is for everybody.” - Kristy